hneth/riskyr/README.md

 ## About

-We are still developing this software and have yet to choose a license for it.
-Please [contact us](http://spds.uni-konstanz.de) in case you want to use or share it.
+This software is released to the public domain ([CC0](https://tldrlegal.com/license/creative-commons-cc0-1.0-universal)) and can be freely used by anyone for any purpose.
+[Contact us](http://spds.uni-konstanz.de) in case you want to use, adapt, or share it.

 ### Contact